-Onboarding – from acquisition to activation in the digital product
+Onboarding – from acquisition to activation

 Recently, in a study at the activation funnel of one of the applications we developed, we discovered a big problem in one of the steps.
-A change in flow resulted in a 43 to 86% increase in the activation rate.
-A small action was able to double the activation rate and there was no visibility of the problem before the study was carried out.
+A change in flow resulted in a 43% to 86% increase in the activation rate.
+A small action was able to double the activation rate, and there was no visibility of the problem before the study was carried out.

 Digital Growth: Growing your Product Revenue and Savings

 And what is the relationship between revenue and savings with the activation success rate?